Last Glacial Maximum: South America

 During the LGM, valley glaciers in the southern Andes (38–43° S) merged and descended from the Andes occupying lacustrine and marine basins where they spread out forming large piedmont glacier lobes.
 Glaciers extended about 7 km west of the modern Llanquihue Lake, but not more than 2 to 3 km south of it.
 Nahuel Huapi Lake in Argentina was also glaciated by the same time.
 Over most of the Chiloé Archipelago, glacier advance peaked 26,000 years ago, forming a long north–south moraine system along the eastern coast of Chiloé Island (41.5–43° S).
 By that time the glaciation at the latitude of Chiloé was of ice sheet type contrasting to the valley glaciation found further north in Chile.

 Despite glacier advances much of the area west of Llanquihue Lake was still ice-free during the Last Glacial Maximum.
 During the coldest period of the Last Glacial Maximum vegetation at this location was dominated by Alpine herbs in wide open surfaces.
 The global warming that followed caused a slow change in vegetation towards a sparsely distributed vegetation dominated by Nothofagus species.
 Within this parkland vegetation Magellanic moorland alternated with Nothofagus forest, and as warming progressed even warm-climate trees began to grow in the area.
-It is estimated that the tree line was depressed about 1,000 m relative to present day elevations during the coldest period, but it rose gradually until 19,300 years ago.
+It is estimated that the tree line was depressed about 1 km relative to present day elevations during the coldest period, but it rose gradually until around 19,300 years ago.
 At that time a cold reversal caused a replacement of much of the arboreal vegetation with Magellanic moorland and Alpine species.
 On Isla Grande de Chiloé, Magellanic moorland and closed-canopy Nothofagus forests were both present during the LGM, but the former disappeared by the late LGM.

 Little is known about the extent of glaciers during Last Glacial Maximum north of the Chilean Lake District.
 To the north, in the dry Andes of Central and the Last Glacial Maximum is associated with increased humidity and the verified advance of at least some mountain glaciers.
-Montane glaciers in the northern Andes reached their peak extent approximately 27,000 years ago.
+Montane glaciers in the northern Andes reached their peak extent around 27,000 years ago.
 In northwestern Argentina, pollen deposits record the altitudinal descent of the treeline during the LGM.

 Amazonia was much drier than in the present. δD values from plant waxes from the LGM are significantly more enriched than those in the present and those dating back to MIS 3, evidencing this increased aridity.
 Eastern Brazil was also affected; the site of Guanambi in Bahia was much drier than today.